Left: CSUN Environmental and Occupational Health faculty, Nola Kennedy and Rania Sabty-Daily

 “This underscores the fact that is it important for communities to get involved in advocating for their own health, and the health of their children,” Kennedy added.

-Learn more about this project (these links are not CSUN):
+Learn more about this project (the following link is not CSUN):

 Jean O'Sullivan (story and photo)